Clear Voice Therapy in New York CityAlex Kaminsky2022-04-26T18:12:11+00:00

 When we use our voice, we draw in air through the nose and after it has passed through the pharynx and larynx, it passes into the trachea or windpipe, then into the right and left bronchial tubes, which in turn, subdivide into innumerable smaller tubes called bronchioles which terminate into minute subdivisions and even smaller air-sacs.
 The air is drawn into the lungs by the action of the diaphragm.
 When it expands, the size of the chest and lungs is increased and the outside air rushes into the vacuum thus created.
 During expiration, and while talking or singing the chest and lungs contract expelling the air, as the diaphragm relaxes until most of the air is expelled from the lungs.
 Through the vocal cords on the exhale sound is produced.
 And the cycle continues.
 Craniosacral therapy and specific breathing exercises can result in sustainable lung function, a decrease in lung congestion and an increase in voice stamina.

 The sound of your voice is an important part of your identity.
-It’s used to make contact with others, convey emotions and create connections.
+It’s used to help make contact with others, convey emotions and create connections.
 Your voice is a part of your identity–you can be recognized just by the sound of your voice.
 Everyone needs their voice, particularly those who rely on their voice for their livelihood.
 This includes teachers, coaches, politicians, actors and singers.
-Reach us if you would like to learn more about Dr. Kaminsky’s Clear Voice Therapy.
+Call Dr. Kaminsky if you would like to learn more about Dr. Kaminsky’s Clear Voice Therapy.

 About Dr. Kaminsky & Craniosacral Therapy